SyberKraken/getJsGitDiffData/README.md

             The visualization uses the name "full" for its generation, but you can manually enter a file as a get-parameter in the search bar if you want to generate multiple different ones and not have to overwrite it every time you switch between them since the express server serves all files in the folder

         There are some more "modes" in the code but they are more for testing or running partial parts of the code or debugging.
+Known "issues" or lacking features.
+The server is single-user based and the backend is not intended to work for multiple users at the same time.